 Donate

-Concern for the needs of mainland China
+Care for the needs across mainland China

 Left-behind Children

-Left-behind children refers to those rural children whose parents have left for the city to work, that they have to live apart from their parents.
+Left-behind children refers to those rural children whose parents have left for the city to work, that they have to live apart from their parents most of the time.
 More job opportunities and higher wages in the cities have drawn a large number of farmers to work in cities.
+Without direct support from their parents, left-behind children have to face challenges from their daily lives, study and development, resulting in them being more prone to having emotional or behavioural problems.

 Migrant Children

-In China, the household registration system is linked with many important social welfare and services, meaning that migrant children are deprived of a wide range of social welfare and services, including access to urban public school.
+Migrant children refers to children from rural area migrated to urban with their parents, the migrant workers.
+The parents, though working in urban area, can hardly transfer their household registered at the rural area originally.
+In China, since the household registration system is linked with many important social welfare and services, migrant children are deprived of a wide range of social welfare and services, including access to urban public school.

-Children with Disability (CWD)
+Children with Disability

 Scope of Work